HybirdCorp/creme_crm/doc/en/Tutorial - Code a module.rst

 Actions in the list-view
 ~~~~~~~~~~~~~~~~~~~~~~~~

-In list-views, there is a column to trigger some actions (eg: clone an entity).
+In list-views, there is a column to trigger some actions (e.g. clone an entity).
 On each line, we find a menu to make actions related to the entity
 corresponding to this line ; and in the list header there is a menu with
 actions that use several entities in the same time.